 UCSF Medical Center has historically served as the home to several medical landmarks, including recognition as one of the highest-ranking children’s hospitals, one of the largest Comprehensive Cancer Centers, and one of the original centers for women’s health.
 With increased inpatient and outpatient demand, a new multidisciplinary campus is scheduled to open in 2015 that combines these three specialties into a single state of the art campus.

 Enclos is providing preconstruction services for Phase 1.
-The Firm's in-house engineers deliver shop drawings and structural calculations required for OSHPD submissions, while in-house BIM technicians contribute 3-D models of the building complex to improve project quality, lower costs and maximize schedule efficiency.
-The Firm's project scope includes the Women’s & Children’s Hospital building (204,000 square feet of facade area), Outpatient building (123,000 square feet of facade area), and the Energy Center building (68,000 sqft of facade area).
-Custom wall system designs include seismic and acoustic treatments, sunshading, large special glass, glass fins, operable windows and shadowboxes.
-Enclos validated these custom wall systems during a series of mockup and testing procedures prior to construction.
+The Firm’s in-house engineers deliver shop drawings and structural calculations required for OSHPD submissions, while in-house BIM technicians contribute 3-D models of the building complex to improve project quality, lower costs, and maximize schedule efficiency.
+The Firm’s project scope includes the Women’s & Children’s Hospital building (204,000 square feet of facade area), Outpatient building (123,000 square feet of facade area), and the Energy Center building (68,000 sqft of facade area).
+Custom wall system designs include seismic and acoustic treatments, sun-shading, large special glass, glass fins, operable windows and shadowboxes.
+Enclos validated these custom wall systems during a series of mockup and testing procedures before construction.

 Phase 2 includes the construction of 395,000 square feet of facade.
-Units were fabricated and assembled by MK Architectural Metal in Ohio, and then shipped to the jobsite for erection by Enclos field teams.
+Curtainwall units were fabricated and assembled by MK Architectural Metal in Ohio, and then shipped to the job site for erection by Enclos field teams.

-Through a series of green practices, the project aims at obtaining LEED gold certification, which would make the hospital one of the largest healthcare complexes certified by the U.S. Green Building Council in the world.
+Through a series of green practices, the project achieved LEED gold certification, making the hospital one of the largest healthcare complexes certified by the U.S. Green Building Council in the world.
 Facade contributions to this green agenda include patient rooms that maximize daylighting as a design element.
 Light shelves bounce daylighting throughout patient rooms in an effort to blur the boundaries between inside and out, while glass sunshades and louvers are incorporated as a control element when necessary.